odedshr/simple-photo-blog/README.md

   npm run upload
 ```

-Alternatively you can download the executables for MAC, Windows or Linux; place the file in your project root folder and run it from there.
+Alternatively you can download the executables for [Mac](https://github.com/odedshr/simple-photo-blog/raw/distros/distros/1.0.3/mac/upload), [Windows](https://github.com/odedshr/simple-photo-blog/raw/distros/distros/1.0.3/windows/upload.exe) or [Linux](https://github.com/odedshr/simple-photo-blog/raw/distros/distros/1.0.3/linux/upload); place the file in your project root folder and run it from there.

 ## Uploading a post